preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/azure-ad-sync/index.rst

 Azure AD Synchronization settings
 ===================================

-Use these advanced settings to make sure person properties are synchronized from Azure AD to Sharepoint.
+Use these advanced settings to make sure person properties are synchronized from Azure AD to SharePoint.

 **Note:** The Azure AD Sync must now be set up to use SharePoint Addin App identity instead of a user account.
 This will allow the tenant to turn off legacy sign in and still use the Azure AD Sync, see *Enable Sharepoint App-Only* below.